-If you lose your medication, it is important that you contact your doctor to get a new prescription as quickly as possible.
+If you lose your medication, it is important that you contact your healthcare professional to get a new prescription as quickly as possible.

 Can I drink alcohol while on MAVIRET?

 Will MAVIRET affect my ability to drive?

 MAVIRET should not affect your ability to drive or use machinery but be careful until you know how MAVIRET affects you.

 What happens at the end of my treatment?

 It is a good idea to make a note of the date you take your last dose (end date for your treatment).

 12 weeks after you finish your treatment you will need to have a blood test to check whether your treatment with MAVIRET has worked.
-Once the test results come back, your doctor will explain them to you.
+Once the results come back, your doctor will explain them to you.